viamrobotics/docs/docs/viam/_index.md

 Your robot does not need to be connected to the cloud.

 The `viam-server` software resides on your robot alongside your configurations, your code, and appropriate services.
-In scenarios without cloud connectivity, you can still connect your robot to a LAN, or to any relevant devices (such as a gamepad).
+In scenarios without cloud connectivity, you can still connect your robot to a local area network (LAN), or to any relevant devices (such as a gamepad).
 It all depends on your use case and configuration.

 - All APIs work locally or in the cloud